abrhambas01/papeer-repo/readme.md

 ```

-Run the project with php artisan serve from the terminal... or the pretty urls can also be used. like poppl.test or poppl.dev depending on your configuration.
+Run the project with php artisan serve from the terminal... or the pretty urls can also be used. like app.test or app.dev depending on your configuration.